DafidTheProphet/campaign/content/1. Setting Almanac/Important Events/index.md

 - 0 AJC: The Colonization of Jetztara
 - 673 AJC: The beginning of the Crucible
 - 727 AJC: The end of the Crucible
-- 730 AJC: The First Founding
+- 730 AJC: The Founding Edicts
 - 1168 AJC: The beginning of the Orthodox-Demonic war
 - 1198 AJC: The disappearance of the Lament of the Unchosen
 - 1211 AJC: The end of the Orthodox-Demonic war